CarlosManuel02/Java-DB/README.md

 * Java 8 or newer
 * MySQL 5.7 or newer
-* MySQL Connector/J 8.0.11 or newer

 ### Installation Instructions

 1. Install Java 8 or newer and MySQL 5.7 or newer.
-2. Install MySQL Connector/J 8.0.11 or newer.
-3. Clone this repository.
+2. Clone this repository.
+3. Get the Path to the `Database.jar` file.
 4. In the case of IntelliJ IDEA, open the project tab and select the `External Libraries` tab. right-click on the `External Libraries` tab and select `Open library settings`.
 Click on `Libraries` and then click on the `+` button.
 Select `Java` and then select the `DataBase.jar` file.
 Click `Apply` and then `OK`.
 5. In the case of Eclipse, right-click on the project and select `Build Path` and then `Configure Build Path`.
 Click on the `Libraries` tab and then click on the `Add External JARs` button.
 Select the `DataBase.jar` file.
 Click `Apply` and then `OK`.
 6. Read the usage instructions below.